NLnetLabs/routinator/source/data-processing.rst

 If the ROA passes validation, Routinator will produce one or more *plain text* validated ROA payloads (VRPs) for each ROA, depending on how many IP prefixes are contained within it.
 Each VRP is a tuple of an ASN, a single prefix and its maximum prefix length.
-The complete collection of VRPs can be compared to all BGP origins seen by your routers to determine if they are RPKI *"Valid"*, *"Invalid"* or *"NotFound"*.
+The complete collection of VRPs can be expressed in formats such as CSV or JSON, or exposed via the RPKI-to-Router (RTR) protocol so that they can be compared to all BGP origins seen by your routers.
+For each route origin it can be determined if they are RPKI *"Valid"*, *"Invalid"* or *"NotFound"*.

 Unsafe VRPs
 """""""""""